ashutoshmjain/gita/src/knower.md

 > He then says, "Know Me as the Knower in every field."

-This essay seeks to understand the characteristics of the "Knower" by bridging modern physics, computing, and ancient Vedic philosophies of Sāṃkhya and Advaita Vedānta.
+This essay seeks to understand the characteristics of the "Knower" by bridging modern physics and  computing with ancient Vedic philosophies of Sāṃkhya and Advaita Vedānta.

 ## Sāṃkhya